 Program Accreditation

-are eligible to take the National Certification Examination for Occupational Therapists
+eligible to take the National Certification Examination for Occupational Therapists

 administered by the National Board for Certification in Occupational Therapy (NBCOT).